gsnedders/wpt-docs/docs/writing-tests/reftests.md

 ## Example Reftests

-These examples are all [self-describing][selfdesc] tests as they each have a simple statement on the page describing how it should render to pass the tests.
+These examples are all self-describing tests as they each have a simple statement on the page describing how it should render to pass the tests.

 ### HTML example